 How it ends:

-Living on the house that you dream your ‘angel’ to be is wonderful and the happily ever after of exchanging vows is so sweet!
+Living on the house that you dream your ‘angel’ to be is perfect and the happily ever after of exchanging vows is so sweet!

-Perk’s rating: 5/5 (Friendship, Family, Love and Steamy sex every turn of the pages!
+Perk’s rating: 5/5 (Friendship, Family, Love and Steamy sex every turn of the page!
 Great sizzling romance novel!)

 Where to buy MAKE ME

 Thank you to Harper Collins and Edelweiss for the advance reader’s copy!

 Plus there is an on-going promo where you one reader can win after the blog tour!
 (US only)

 <a class=”rcptr” href=”http://www.rafflecopter.com/rafl/display/97a55ed457/” rel=”nofollow” data-raflid=”97a55ed457″ data-theme=”classic” data-template=”” id=”rcwidget_vwyla9h9″>a Rafflecopter giveaway</a>